 First we crawled.
 Then we learned to walk.
 We learned how to read and write.
 We learned how to ride a bike and sometimes fell off.
 And we learned from that falling off.
 Some of us learned how to drive, and swim, be good at a sport, or learned how to play an instrument.
 All those activities were acquired skills.
 To my mind quitting is no different.

 What are the steps necessary in becoming a Champion Quitter?
-Well, think about the steps necessary for learning any skill.
+First of all it takes making quitting a priority in your life.
+It can't take second place.
+It has to consume the majority of your focus.
+Casual quitting creates casual quits with endless relapses and re-do's.
+Just think about the steps necessary for learning any skill.

 Step 1: Education

 If you’re thrown into a pool without knowing how to swim, you may manage to hysterically flail your way to the edge, but you’re likely never to go near water again.
 So it’s wise to start out in the shallow end and learn how to paddle first.

 Same is true with quitting.
 The first thing prescribed is the necessity for education.
 We need to educate ourselves about the addiction - understand what happens to our brains when we smoke.
 We need to learn about our particular relationship to the addiction - study when, where and why we smoke - determine our triggers.
 Look at the behaviors we engage in when we smoke.
 And we need to come to a healthy understanding of our excuses.
 When we learn that putting "just one" cigarette in our mouth will inevitably lead to relapse, for example, we’ve learned that we need to adhere to the NOPE (Not One Puff Ever) tenet.